How WEST SYSTEM® Products Got Their Start

-The DN iceboat, with its highly loaded components continually operating at strain rates just short of failure, proved to be an excellent test bed.
+The DN iceboat, with its highly loaded components continually operating at strain rates just short of failure, proved to be an excellent testbed.
 Many broken masts and runner planks put us on a fast-track learning path to understand what was possible and what was practical in wood/epoxy composite construction.

 In 1969, with this crucial knowledge in hand, we began building DNs as our first product and would sell more than 200 iceboats over the next five years.

 The epoxy system we were using worked well as an adhesive but was difficult to apply as a coating.
 Where we really got lucky in our quest for epoxy technology was to be located 17 miles east of Dow Chemical Company’s world headquarters.
-Dow and Shell chemical companies were the major base-epoxy suppliers in the US, having imported the technology from Germany in the mid-1950s.
-The material was used mainly to replace the tin in cans, and act as a protective undercoat to metal surfaces.
+Dow and Shell’s chemical companies were the major base-epoxy suppliers in the US, having imported the technology from Germany in the mid-1950s.
+The material was used mainly to replace the tin in cans, and act as a protective undercoat for metal surfaces.
 It created a tightly cross-linked coating resistant to water and moisture vapor.

 Herbert Dow, the grandson of the Dow Chemical Company’s founder, was an avid sailor who we introduced to iceboating.
 After seeing what we were up to, Herb made it possible for us to work with several chemists in Dow’s epoxy lab to help us develop epoxy resin and hardener products we could use as both an adhesive and a coating.

-We were now seriously into both bonding and sealing wood with epoxy.
+We were now seriously into both bonding and sealing the wood with epoxy.
 Our goal was to solve one of wood’s most difficult problems: its tendency to absorb moisture and swell.
 It was well known in the industry that epoxy-based technology had the potential to create a formidable moisture barrier.
 With Dow’s help, we developed the formulations that became the basis of the WEST SYSTEM group of products we introduced in 1971.

 In that year, my brother Joel returned from Vietnam having flown 131 combat missions.
-At the time, word was traveling as to what we were doing in our shop.
+At the time, the word was traveling as to what we were doing in our shop.
 Other boat builders were coming around asking questions and wanting to buy some of the epoxy resin and hardeners we were formulating for our own use.
 We were flattered, but with the frequent interruptions, it was becoming increasingly difficult to get our boats built.
 Joel had saved some money during his four years in the air force and arrived at exactly the right time to invest in our fledgling business and help start a new business venture selling our epoxy.
 Another family member, my brother-in-law Grant Urband, who had just moved his family back to Bay City from California, also joined our new enterprise.

 We worked hard those first months, setting up production facilities and developing packaging and labels.
 But looking back, this was actually the easy part.
 Far more difficult was adequately educating our new customers on the proper metering, mixing, and applying of the various components of the new WEST SYSTEM product line.
 Having worked with epoxy over the previous 10 years, we’d mistakenly assumed it would be as easy for the average customer to understand as it was for us.
 Instead, we found ourselves spending a good portion of our time on the phone explaining how to use the products, or providing tours of our shop to visitors who wanted to see with their own eyes this revolutionary approach to using wood as an engineering material.
 To keep our boat-building obligations on track, we hired J.R.
 Watson, Jim Derck, and Craig Blackwell.
 Later Jim Gardiner and Robert Monroe came aboard.
 J.R. and Jim are still with us as technical advisors; Robert retired as our president and CEO in 2009, and Alan Gurski stepped into that role very effectively.